Class in greenhouse

 General College Chemistry I with Lab: GT-SC1 5

 Focuses on basic chemistry and measurement, matter, chemical formulas, reactions, equations, stoichiometry, and thermochemistry.
 This course covers the development of atomic theory culminating in the use of quantum numbers to determine electron configurations of atoms, and the relationship of electron configuration to chemical bond theory.
 The course includes gases, liquids, and solids and problem-solving skills are emphasized through laboratory experiments.
 This is a Statewide Guaranteed Transfer course in the GT-SC1 category.
-Prerequisite: 1 year high school chemistry or equivalent.
-Co-requisite: MAT1340 or instructor approval.
+Prerequisite: College Readiness in English and MAT1340 or higher and (CHE1011 or High School Chemistry).
 (4-3)

 Program Requirements